CatChen/accept-to-ship-action/README.md

 ### `fail-if-timeout`

 When this option is set to `true` this Action will fail if its execution time (including the time waiting for checks) exceeds the value set in `timeout`.

+### custom-hashtag

+Change `#accept2ship` to another hashtag.
+Use multiple instances of this Action with different configurations and different hashtags.
+The default value is `#accept2ship`.

+### request-zero-accept-zero

+When this option is set to `true` this Action will not wait for any approval if no review was requested.
+Otherwise, this Action will wait for at least one approval if no review was requested.
+It's useful to set this to `true` with a different hashtag set in `custom-hashtag` to merge certain Pull Requests after running and passing all the checks.
+See the `#pass2ship` configuration in the examples from above.
+The default value is `false`.

 ## FAQ